agentd-orchestrator Service¶

 Workflow Endpoints¶

-Workflows pair a long-running agent with a GitHub issue source.
-The scheduler polls for new issues and dispatches them to the agent one at a time.
+Workflows pair a long-running agent with a trigger source.
+The scheduler runs the trigger strategy and dispatches tasks to the agent one at a time.
+See Trigger Strategies for architecture details.

 Create Workflow¶